Katherine-Brown-8000/Resources-for-Quantum-Simulated-Chemistry/README.md

 # Resources-for-Quantum-Simulated-Chemistry
-One of Quantum computer greatest applications lays in it's ability to simulate chemical reactions.
+One of Quantum computer's greatest applications lays in it's ability to simulate chemical reactions.

 > *Nature isn't classical, dammit, and if you want to make a simulation of nature, you'd better make it quantum mechanical, and by golly it’s a wonderful problem, because it doesn’t look so easy* — Richard Feynman